 The memory of Bali and Buffy played back in his mind.
 Balian thought not for the first time he wished the younger princess were here rather than Sibylla.

 He bowed toward his guest and announced, "I apologize, but I must bid you good night, Your Highness.
 I've neglected my paperwork, with the hours spent in training."

 Buffy pushed Akil onward even though dusk had fallen.
 Ibelin was just over the ridge and she was determined to get there today.
 Her heart pounded in tune with Akil's hooves.
 Yes.
 She pulled Akil to a stop as she broke over the crest.
 She looked down at Ibelin as she drew her breath in amazement.
 Balian had worked miracles in the short time he had taken ownership.

-She kicked Akil into motion as she turned him down the slope toward Ibelin.
+She kicked Akil into motion down the slope toward Ibelin.
 Her men followed close behind, and they soon rode through the courtyard gates.
 Almaric strode out to welcome them.
 His brow rose when he saw pale blue tabards.
 Buffy held back her laughter, when his eyes grew wide at the wagons loaded down with supplies.

 Buffy quickly dismounted and approached the large man.
 She had always liked his easy-going manner.
-Her hand immediately stretched out in greeting, and they braced forearms.
+Her hand immediately stretched out in greeting, as they braced forearms.

 ," she greeted (Peace be with you)